eleda77/eleda77.github.io/docs/vocab_list.md

 **catkin** - a downy, hanging flowering spike of trees such as willow and hazel, pollinated by the wind

+**caudle** - a drink (as for invalids) usually of warm ale or wine mixed with bread or gruel, eggs, sugar, and spices

 **cerise** - a light clear red colour

 **champ(-ing)** - another term for chomp (those champing jaws)